juda/Recursive-Subtyping-for-All/README.md

 | Conservativity for Subtyping | Conservativity.v | `sub_conserv` |
 | Conservativity | Conservativity.v | `typing_conserv` |

-Coq Definitions are loacted in a similar way to `kernel_fsub_main`.
+Coq definitions are located in a similar way to `kernel_fsub_main`.